Inspect Requests

 - Repeat Now — Re-execute the same request immediately

-- Repeat With Edit — Open the repeat editor to modify the request before sending
+- Repeat with Edit… — Open the repeat editor to modify the request before sending

 - Add to Diff — Select requests to compare side by side